 - Analyzing the data

-In order to perform each of these steps without a hitch, you may want to reach out to a team of experienced e-Procurement specialists.
-Reaping all the rewards of a complete spend analysis requires investing in a best-in-class spend management solution with all of the following features and benefits:
+To perform each of these steps without a hitch, you may want to reach out to a team of experienced e-Procurement specialists.
+Reaping all the rewards of a complete spend analysis requires investing in a best-in-class spend management solution with all the following features and benefits:

 - Freshly updated, error-free spend data

 Your spend analysis software should also have the capacity to perform an in-depth supplier marketplace survey.
 This survey should cover both your current suppliers and the greater supplier marketplace, which will help you achieve supplier compliance.

 In short, suppliers are compliant when they are playing by the rules they agreed to.
 More specifically, if your suppliers are violating the conditions set out in your SLA or are failing to meet the standards expected in your industry, then they are non-compliant.
 Yet some aspects of supplier non-compliance are easier to spot than others.
 For example, consistently delivering the wrong goods at the wrong time is a clear violation of your supplier’s SLA that is easy for you to spot.
 However, inaccurate, or incomplete invoice data is an equally worrisome example of non-compliance that can slip through the cracks.
 This is where high-quality spend analysis software comes in.

 How Spend Analysis Software Helps You Achieve Supplier Compliance

 There are a substantial number of violations of SLAs and industry standards that count toward supplier non-compliance.
 Such violations include mismatches between pricing on invoices, catalogs, and purchase orders; delayed and duplicated invoices; and inaccurate tariffs and taxes, just to name a few.
 In most of these cases, the problem is in the data itself, not the delivery of goods.
 Therefore, the problem requires a data-driven solution.
 Spend management software bridges the gap.

 Achieving a level playing field